Skip to main content

 Artist: Daphne Mayo

-Description of artwork: The central figure in the classic design is robed to represent the state who sends her explorers, industrialists and artists throughout the land.
+Description of artwork: The central figure, robed to represent the state, symbolizes sending explorers, industrialists, and artists across the land.
 The displaced Aboriginal people are depicted as fleeing.

 Materials: Sandstone